Ellen Pompeo’s Husband Avoids Watching ‘Grey’s Anatomy’

-Chris Ivery is very supportive of his actress wife Ellen Pompeo.
+Chris Ivery is very supportive of his actress wife, Ellen Pompeo.
 He married Pompeo in 2007 and the couple have three children together, Sienna May, Stella Luna, and Eli Christopher.
 However, he prefers to support her without watching every steamy scene of Grey’s Anatomy.
-Pompeo reigns as one of television’s highest paid actors, playing the leading role of Dr. Meredith Grey in the series’ sixteen seasons.
-The show remains one of the most popular medical dramas of all time and has won Grey a host of awards.
+Pompeo reigns as one of television’s highest-paid actors, playing the leading role of Dr. Meredith Grey for 16 seasons.
+The show remains one of the most popular medical dramas of all time, and has won Pompeo a host of awards.
 Ivery couldn’t be more proud of his talented wife, according to AOL News.

 On the show, Dr. Meredith Grey’s infamous relationship with Dr. Derek Shepherd led to plenty of rather erotic scenes.
-Actor Patrick Dempsey took on this role for eleven seasons before deciding he was ready to move on.
+Actor Patrick Dempsey played this role for 11 seasons before deciding he was ready to move on.
 His character was killed off in a tragic car crash, leaving many diehard fans heartbroken.
-Nevertheless, Dr. Grey has now found love again with the much younger, Dr. Andrew DeLuca.
+Nevertheless, Dr. Grey has now found love again with the much younger Dr. Andrew DeLuca.
 Dr. DeLuca is played by actor Giacomo Gianniotti, who Ivery actually knows personally.

 Exclusive: Ellen Pompeo's husband Chris Ivery stopped watching #GreysAnatomy seasons ago! https://t.co/QY4DguUOic